SCARS Open Letter: To Western Union

 There has to be a way to help control this, that does not get in the way of legitimate transactions to real people, but maintains a log or database of known scammers!

 We suggest the following:

-2) Anytime someone attempts to send money to a recorded or registered scammer, have the sending agency notify the customer that there is a report on file for that recipient.
+2) Anytime someone attempts to send money to a recorded or registered agency where scammer frequent (as in having been previously reported), display a warning to the sending Agent and have them notify the customer that there is a report on file for that receiving agent.
 Require that they do the transaction with your operators on the phone that can help verbally counsel the sender about the risk they are facing.
 You could even refer them to either law enforcement or support groups in their region that help romance scam or other money fraud victims.

 4) Offer a “For Fee” insurance service to senders against fraud.
-I think anyone foolish enough to send money to Ghana, probably doesn’t mind paying 15% additional for fraud protection.
+I think anyone foolish enough to send money to Ghana or Nigeria, probably doesn’t mind paying 10% additional for fraud protection.